-People want to become teaching assistants for a number of reasons.
+People want to become teaching or education assistants for a number of reasons.
 However the primary motivation usually involves the following:

 Use your previous experiences of working with children to support your interview answer, even if this experience is limited to babysitting or volunteer work.
 Personalize it by referring to concrete examples of your interest in children.